 “Isn’t this fabulous?
-We are making history together with her Royal Highness” said Julia from Amsterdam.
-I agreed with Julia as we raided our mugs of cold Dutch beer in a toast.
+We are making history together as Holland America names the new ship Rotterdam with her Royal Highness” said Julia from Amsterdam.
+I agreed with Julia as we raised our mugs of cold Dutch beer in a toast.
 My husband and I had never been to a “Royal Ceremony” and we didn’t know what to expect.

 We noticed the palatable sense of excitement aboard before the beloved Royal Highness Princess Margriet entered the ship for an elaborate “naming” ceremony and Gala dinner.

 Holland America’s news ship Rotterdam got the royal treatment at a naming ceremony in Rotterdam, the Netherland in late May, 2022.
 Her Royal HIghness Princess Margriet of the Netherlands is the ship’s godmother, carrying on a Dutch royal tradition that began in the 1920’s.

 Before the ship sailed for a 7-day itinerary along the coast of Norway, the beloved Royal Highness Princess Margriet of the Netherlands came aboard for an elaborate “naming” ceremony and Gala dinner where she became the godmother of her fifth Holland America ship.
 The cruise line’s connection to The House of Orange goes back nearly a century to Prince Hendrik launching the Statendam III in 1929.
 Since then, members of the Dutch Royal Family have launched 11 more Holland America Line vessels throughout the years.

 “Our history is deeply rooted in the Netherlands, and it was only fitting to name our newest Rotterdam in the city of Rotterdam”, said Gus Antorcha, president of Holland America Line.